googleapis/code-suggester/README.md

 *[Logger](https://www.npmjs.com/package/@types/pino)* <br>
 The default logger is [Pino](https://github.com/pinojs/pino).
 You can plug in any logger that conforms to [Pino's interface](https://www.npmjs.com/package/@types/pino)

+#### returns
+returns the review number if a review was created, or null if a review was not made and an exception was not thrown.

 #### Exceptions
 The core-library will throw an exception if the [GitHub V3 API](https://developer.github.com/v3/) returns an error response, or if the response data format did not come back as expected. <br>